TYPO3GmbH/elasticorn/README.md

 The `IndexConfiguration.yaml` file specifies configuration parameters for the index (for example shards or replicas.)

-The folder called `DocumentTypes` holds our type mapping with a file per document type.
+The file called `Mapping.yaml` holds our type mapping.

 The syntax is pretty straightforward yaml syntax which will then be parsed as an array.

-The filename will determine the name of your document type in Elasticsearch.

-We'll take a look at `user.yaml` here:
+We'll take a look at `Mapping.yaml` here:

 ~~~
 id: